 Zidane’s path back to identity from his first confrontation with Garland also illustrates the reply to this next challenge within the elenchus: Zidane’s friends remind a vacant Zidane of their relationships with him and what they owe to each other.
 After everyone else confronts him to a similar effect, Garnet ultimately faces him and insists: “You’ve always protected us.
 But you still don’t understand that we looked out for you, too!
 We watched your back while you watched ours.
 And we believed in you the same way you believed in us!
 Just like you protected us… We want to protect you.”

 The common understanding of what happens here seems to be that Garland fails at reverting Zidane to a regular, soulless Genome, but we have another interpretive option available that coheres very nicely with the rest of the elenchus: the stark change in Zidane’s character after his apparent loss of self seems to suggest that he really might have lost his soul thanks to Garland, only to find that his friends are able to reconstitute it by invoking their memories and connections to him.
-This isn’t such an outlandish idea in light of the facts that (1) souls are naturally returned to crystals and cycled back to bodies within Final Fantasy IX’s metaphysics already, (2) black mages seem to indicate that empty shells can gain soul-like sentience, and (3) Garland tells Zidane that he has the destiny, power, position, and motive “to live among the stars for all eternity,” implying a duration to his soul, even when banished from his body, that someone Kuja lacks.
+This isn’t such an outlandish idea in light of the facts that (1) souls are naturally returned to crystals and cycled back to bodies within Final Fantasy IX’s metaphysics already, (2) black mages seem to indicate that empty shells can gain soul-like sentience, and (3) Garland tells Zidane that he has the destiny, power, position, and motive “to live among the stars for all eternity,” implying a duration to his soul, even when banished from his body, that someone like Kuja lacks.

 Seen in this light, Zidane’s very soul is able to be restored because of his connections to his friends and the fact that they have attachments and obligations to each other that bind them authentically regardless of any ultimate purpose for which they were designed.
 This is half of a full identity thesis: on the other side, we have the quietly central storytelling element of Trance, allowing characters to access deeper, more essential power through (if Steiner and Mogster, the most reliable sources on the topic, are to be believed) emotional response to “hostility,” triggering a deeper, involuntary access to the self through antagonistic forces.